 - 100% redeemed earned coupons at the market.

 - There was a significant increase in fruit and vegetable variety, consumption and increase of vegetables at main meal.

 - Increased self reported health rating.

-In 2018 the Fruit and Vegetable Rx Programs expands
+The 2018 the Fruit and Vegetable Rx Programs expanded

-The farmers markets are in full swing and for 2018 the program has expanded to include the Sarah Hardy Market in downtown Traverse City.
+During the 2018 farmers markets the program expanded to include the Sarah Hardy Market in downtown Traverse City.
 In partnership with Michigan State University Extension (MSUe), Wednesday mornings are also offered to all adult and pediatric patients in Traverse City.
 Education and food tastings are provided by MSUe and allow patients and families to enjoy a new market.
-Participants can also redeem coupons on Saturdays.
-This season in addition to the above partners we have added Northwest Michigan Health Services.
-We will have all 3 programs results in late fall.
+Participants could also redeem coupons on Saturdays.
+This past season we added to the above partners to include Northwest Michigan Health Services.

 Below are some of the findings from the participants’ self-reported data in our MDHHS 2018 final evaluation:

 - 72% of participants reported they used all of their market tokens.

 - 95% indicated they consume 1/2 cup or more fresh fruit daily.

 - 100% indicated they consume 1/2 cup or more vegetables on a daily basis.